This post may contain affiliate links. Please see my disclosure policy for details.

 3. The restaurant at Mistletoe Homestay serves up incredible local food

-Mistletoe have a fantastic restaurant and cafe in the bottom floor of their homestay that serves up a delightful menu of homemade meals.
+Mistletoe has a fantastic restaurant and cafe on the bottom floor of their homestay that serves up a delightful menu of homemade meals.

 As I couldn’t decide what to choose, I always asked for a surprise each evening.
 I can tell you, it didn’t disappoint!

-I would have hoppers, homemade curries, local rice, Keralan appam, pappad and a whole range of foods.
+I would have hoppers, homemade curries, local rice, Malayali appam, pappad, and a whole range of foods.